-Qualified individuals who perform the assessment will review the list of available Home and Community Based Services (HCBS) (both State Plan and Waiver services) with each potential participant.
+Qualified individuals who perform the assessment will review the list of available Home and Community Based Services (HCBS) (both state plan and waiver services) with each potential applicant.
 The HCBS Web Tool provides all users a comprehensive definition of each HCBS which can then be provided to the potential participant and others involved in the development of the care plan.
-The participant signs the completed Participant Choice Statement to indicate his/her participation in the development of, and agreement with, the care plan.
-The signed document also provides a phone number of the appropriate DSDS Regional Evaluation Team for the participant to utilize when changes in circumstances occur that may affect the care plan.
+The participant signs the completed plan to indicate his/her participation in the development of, and agreement with, the care plan.
+The signed document also provides a phone number of the appropriate DSDS Regional Evaluation Team for the participant to utilize when changes in circumstances that may affect the care plan occur.
 Discussions are then held with the participant to determine if care plan changes are necessary.

-The Division of Senior and Disability Services (DSDS) recognizes participants and other individuals are an integral part of the service planning process.
-The participant is informed by qualified staff as specified in D-1-a, that s/he may elect to include anyone s/he wants to contribute to the discussions and the actual plan.
+DSDS recognizes that participants and other individuals are an integral part of the service planning process.
+The participant is informed by qualified staff specified in D-1-a that s/he may elect to include anyone s/he wants to contribute to the discussions and the actual plan.
 Prior to initiation of the service plan development, services available through the Independent Living Waiver are discussed with the participant and his/her invitees.
 Participant rights and responsibilities are discussed with the participant along with the appeal process.

 d.
 Service Plan Development Process.
-In four pages or less, describe the process that is used to develop the participant-centered service plan, including: (a) who develops the plan, who participates in the process, and the timing of the plan; (b) the types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status; (c) how the participant is informed of the services that are available under the waiver; (d) how the plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences; (e) how waiver and other services are coordinated; (f) how the plan development process provides for the assignment of responsibilities to implement and monitor the plan; and, (g) how and when the plan is updated, including when the participant's needs change.
+In four pages or less, describe the process that is used to develop the participantcentered service plan, including: (a) who develops the plan, who participates in the process, and the timing of the plan; (b) the types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status; (c) how the participant is informed of the services that are available under the waiver; (d) how the plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences; (e) how waiver and other services are coordinated; (f) how the plan development process provides for the assignment of responsibilities to implement and monitor the plan; and, (g) how and when the plan is updated, including when the participant's needs change.
 State laws, regulations, and policies cited that affect the service plan development process are available to CMS upon request through the Medicaid agency or the operating agency (if applicable):

-a) The care plan is developed at the time of the assessment or reassessment with the participant and anyone they choose.
-The participant is contacted to schedule an appointment convenient, in regard to time and location, for the participant.
+(a) The initial service plan is developed by DSDS staff.
+Service plans are reviewed by DSDS no less than annually.
+Participants, providers, family members, physicians, etc. may request changes to the service plan.
+Any change to the service plan is subject to the review and approval of DSDS staff.
+The care plan is developed at the time of the assessment or reassessment with the participant and anyone they choose.
+The individual performing the assessment contacts the participant to schedule an appointment convenient for the participant.
 This process allows the participant to have anyone they choose there during the care planning process.
-The care plan is updated when the Division of Senior and Disability Services (DSDS) staff are contacted by the provider or participant when there has been a change in the participant's circumstances or needs.
+The care plan is updated when DSDS staff is contacted by the provider or participant that there has been a change in the participant's circumstances or needs.